 20122/30122.
 Introduction to Population. (=ENST 20500) This course introduces the field of demography, which examines the growth and characteristics of human populations.
-We give an overview of our knowledge of three fundamental population processes: fertility, mortality, and migration.
+It also provides an overview of our knowledge of three fundamental population processes: fertility, mortality, and migration.
 We cover marriage, cohabitation, marital disruption, aging, and population and environment.
-In each case, we examine historical trends.
-We also discuss causes and consequences of recent trends in population growth, and the current demographic situation in developing and developed countries.
+In each case we examine historical trends.
+We also discuss causes and consequences of recent trends in population growth, as well as the current demographic situation in developing and developed countries.
 L. Waite.
 Winter.